cap-js/docs/cds/aspects.md

-Quite frequently, you want some common aspects be factored out and shared by and applied to multiple entities.
+Quite frequently, you want some common aspects factored out and shared by and applied to multiple entities.
 For example, lets assume we'd want to factor out the common aspects of a standardized primary key, managed data, change tracking, extensibility, and temporal data...